evanwill/go-go-ghpages/0-prep.md

 `gem install jekyll bundler`

 Note: Linux users may need to `sudo`.
-This might take a minute as Gem installs all the dependencies.
+This will take a minute as Gem installs all the dependencies and builds extensions.

 > On Windows, if `gem` returns an error about secure connections, it may be necessary to update to a newer version of RubyGems as some versions have out of date SSL certificates.
 > Manually install the newer version by downloading the [RubyGems zip package](https://rubygems.org/pages/download#formats).